 The members of our Nominating and Corporate Governance Committee are Ms. Castagna and Messrs.
 Cleverly, Welch, and Whiddon.
 Mr. Welch serves as Chairman of the committee.
-During fiscal 2011, the Nominating and Corporate Governance Committee held four meetings.
+During fiscal 2012, the Nominating and Corporate Governance Committee held four meetings.
 The primary responsibilities of the Nominating and Corporate Governance Committee include:

-- · identifying and recommending candidates qualified to become Board members; - · recommending Directors for appointment to Board Committees; and - · developing and recommending to the Board a set of corporate governance principles and monitoring the Company's compliance with and effectiveness of such principles.
+- identifying and recommending candidates qualified to become Board members; - · recommending Directors for appointment to Board Committees; and - developing and recommending to the Board a set of corporate governance principles and monitoring the Company's compliance with and effectiveness of such principles.

 The Nominating and Corporate Governance Committee operates pursuant to a written charter that addresses the requirements of the NYSE's listing standards.
-The charter is available on our website at www.carters.com or in print by contacting Mr. Gibbons at the Company's address set forth in the Notice of the Annual Meeting.
+The charter is available in the Investor Relations section of our website at www.carters.com or in print by contacting Ms. Braude at the Company's address set forth in the Notice of the Annual Meeting.
 The Board has determined that each member of the Nominating and Corporate Governance Committee is independent as defined in the NYSE's listing standards.